How To Create An Effective Social Media Strategy As A Solo Marketer23 min read

 Our friends at PromoRepublic provide an overview of some proven tips that can help you build an epic social media strategy as a one-person marketing team.
+Plus, we have a few bonus tips from the team at Quuu.
 Let’s dive right in!

-Why it’s not so easy: challenges as a one-person marketing team
+Why it’s not so easy: challenges as a solo marketer

-All this can lead to conflicting priorities between tasks — and this is not the only issue you will face.
-You may also experience a lack of time or energy, and a tight budget, which may affect the overall performance level dramatically.
-Still, a properly defined social media marketing strategy (even by one person) can make life a lot easier.
+All this can lead to conflicting priorities between tasks, which is not the only issue you will face.
+You may also experience a lack of time or energy and a tight budget, which may dramatically affect the overall performance.

 How to prioritize: tips for maximum effect